Juanhui28/TALE_Human-AI-collaboration/README.md

 # Human-AI Collaboration for Knowledge-in-use Assessment Design: Leveraging LLMs with RAG

-This repository accompanies the paper:
+This repository accompanies the IEEE TALE 2-25 paper:

 **Human-AI Collaboration for Knowledge-in-use Assessment Design: Leveraging LLMs with RAG**